- Last updated:

-This will assist to build a strong Aboriginal and/or Torres Strait Islander cultural awareness throughout the region.
+This will assist to build a strong Aboriginal and Torres Strait Islander cultural awareness throughout the region.

-By endorsing the plan, council makes a commitment to the Aboriginal and/or Torres Strait Islander peoples.
+By endorsing the plan, council makes a commitment to the region's Aboriginal and Torres Strait Islander people.
 Council hopes to create an inclusive community that respects the culture, history and heritage of its people.

-The plan was available for comment during November 2011.
+The plan was available for comment during January and February 2017.

 Constitutional recognition of First Peoples

-This site was specifically designed to elevate understanding and discussion at a grass roots level of the referendum and any implications arising from it.
+This site was designed to elevate understanding and discussion of the referendum and any implications arising from it.